microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/Update-MgDeviceAppMgt.md

     - `[RevokeOnMdmHandoffDisabled <Boolean?>]`: New property in RS2, pending documentation
     - `[WindowsHelloForBusinessBlocked <Boolean?>]`: Boolean value that sets Windows Hello for Business as a method for signing into Windows.

-DEFAULTMANAGEDAPPPROTECTIONS <IMicrosoftGraphDefaultManagedAppProtection1[]>: Default managed app policies.
+DEFAULTMANAGEDAPPPROTECTIONS <IMicrosoftGraphDefaultManagedAppProtection[]>: Default managed app policies.
   - `[AllowedDataStorageLocations <ManagedAppDataStorageLocation[]>]`: Data storage locations where a user may store managed data.
   - `[AllowedInboundDataTransferSources <ManagedAppDataTransferLevel?>]`: Data can be transferred from/to these classes of apps
   - `[AllowedOutboundClipboardSharingLevel <ManagedAppClipboardSharingLevel?>]`: Represents the level to which the device's clipboard may be shared between apps